OpenKneeboard/OpenKneeboard/docs/internals/injectables.md

 If both Direct3D 11 and Direct3D 12 are detected, Direct3D 12 takes priority:
 it is likely that the game is a Direct3D 12 application using https://docs.microsoft.com/en-us/windows/win32/direct3d12/direct3d-11-on-12

+## OpenKneeboard-TabletProxy

+Wintab (the Wacom graphics tablet API) doesn't allow 'background' access - i.e. there is not a supported way for OpenKneeboard to read from the graphics tablet when the foreground window belongs to another app (e.g. DCS).

+To work around this, if a Wintab tablet is detected, OpenKneeboard injects `OpenKneeboard-TabletProxy` into the target process, which will forward Wintab messages back to OpenKneeboard.
+In effect, both the game and OpenKneeboard processes are connected to the tablet.

 ## Developer Workflow